DelroyGayle/TIMELINESP1/README.md

 * To the best of my knowledge, all images used are either Public Domain or pertain to an applicable Creative Commons (CC) licence.

-* The pictures of the Unitarian Meeting Houses are from the Unitarian Historical Society.
+* The pictures of the Unitarian Meeting Houses on the Gallery page are from the Unitarian Historical Society.

 * Sirmium: The picture of "*A scale model of Sirmium in Sremska Mitrovica, Serbia*" is by Carole Raddato from FRANKFURT, Germany - Sirmium, Pannonia Inferior, Serbia, CC BY-SA 2.0.